Corporación Casa Amazonía

 What does the project do?

 Children and young people take part in workshops in their schools to learn about sexual violence, and how to protect themselves from it.
 They develop formal life goal plans as part of reflecting on what they want from their futures and the benefits of staying out of armed groups.
 They also develop skills to communicate effectively at school, in their families and in the community to ensure that adults understand their responsibilities for protecting children's rights.
-Parents, teachers and community leaders are be supported to gain the tools necessary to reduce risks to children under their care and to make greater demands on the local state institutions to properly fulfil their protective role.
+Parents, teachers and community leaders are supported to gain the tools necessary to reduce risks to children under their care and to make greater demands on the local state institutions to properly fulfil their protective role.

 Children also take part in actively constructing a more peaceful community by learning how to develop better relationships with their peers, families and communities, and non-violent ways to resolve the conflicts that form a part of their daily lives.
-They are be encouraged to think about what a culture of peace would involve, what it would mean for them, and what actions they can take to create more peaceful environments at home, at school, and in their communities.
+They are encouraged to think about what a culture of peace would involve, what it would mean for them, and what actions they can take to create more peaceful environments at home, at school, and in their communities.

 Case study: Lucia's story